-One way to achieve financial independence (FI) faster is by optimizing your expenses.
+One way to achieve Financial Independence faster is by optimizing your expenses.
 First, you cut the expenses you don’t value.
 Then, you work on reducing the expenses you do value.

 One service most people won’t go without is their cell phone service.
 However, it’s possible to save money both on your cell phone and on your cell phone bill without giving up much, if any, of the value you receive from your cell phone service.